M2do/SoftwareProject/README.md

-# SoftwareProject
-software developed using java in semester : 4
+this contains the software developed using java in semester : 4